-- Age: December 31st, 2006 - Other demographic variables marital status, education, housing, financial situation: on the date of the interview - Economic activity was collected pertaining to individual months of 2006 and 2007 (up to the date of the interview).
-What was gathered was the self-definition of the respondent.
+- Age: December 31st, 2007 - Other demographic variables marital status, education, housing, financial situation: on the date of the interview - Work activity of those who changed their job or economic status was collected for each individual month of 2007.
+If the work activity stayed the same all the year round, one (yearly) value was entered.
+Work activity figures are gathered by self-definition of the respondent (respondents themselves choose among different types of activity the one that fits their case the most).
+Its value depends primarily on the respondent's main occupation and on the time spent in it.
 Subsequently, other data was collected related to the respondent's work activity (status in employment, profession).
-At the same time, and also pertaining to individual months, parallel activities were surveyed (second job, study) together with data on receipt of pensions and social benefits. - Economic activity pertaining to the whole 2006 was not collected but derived from the monthly data (the activity with the highest incidence was coded as the yearly value). - Current employment variables (current employment status, occupation): on the date of the interview - Income data (both monetary and in kind): calendar year 2006 - Subjective questions focused on housing and financial problems: on the date of the interview.
+At the same time, and also pertaining to individual months or as a year value, parallel activities were surveyed (second job, study) together with data on receipt of pensions and social benefits. - Economic activity was not collected but derived from the monthly/yearly data (if monthly data was the basis, the activity with the highest incidence was coded as the yearly value).
+For those who completed their education in 2007 the latter half of the year was considered. - Current employment variables (current employment status, occupation): on the date of the interview - Income data (both monetary and in kind): calendar year 2007 - Subjective questions focused on housing and financial problems: on the date of the interview.
 Health problems: last twelve months. - Housing, consumer durables, financial and social situation of household: on the date of the interview, unless the question specifically refers to some other period